chriswyatt1/Table_to_SVM_1071/README.md

 This Nextflow pipeline is designed to run a simple SVM analysis on a basic table of gene expression counts with a table of features (such as queen/worker ids).
 See publication: https://www.nature.com/articles/s41467-021-21095-6 (Open access)

-To start you need to go to the interactive gitpod environment for this repo (for this you need a github, gitlab or bitbucket account before starting).
+To test this script, we suggest using the interactive gitpod environment for this repo (for this you need a github, gitlab or bitbucket account before starting).
 The gitpod environment is free to access, and currently you have 50 hours per month free for users of the mentioned git accounts.
+Else, if you want to just clone this repo and run locally or on a computing cluster use `git clone https://github.com/chriswyatt1/Table_to_SVM_1071.git`, then install Nextflow (https://www.nextflow.io/docs/latest/getstarted.html) and follow from instruction 3.

 1. To open the gitpod environment, click on the following URL: https://gitpod.io/#https://github.com/chriswyatt1/Table_to_SVM_1071/tree/Gitpod_testing

 2. Then, log into your git hosting account.
+Now you are in a gitpod environment which is sufficient to run the demo data.
+If you want to try on large datasets we recommend git cloning the repo.

 3. Then in the terminal section (bottom right), you can run the demo with:
 ```